sylabs/singularity-userdocs/quick_start.rst

 Arguments to ``run``
 --------------------

-You can pass arguments to the runscript of a container, if it accepts them.
+You can pass arguments to the runscript of a container.
 For example, the default runscript of the ``library://alpine`` container passes any arguments to a shell.
 We can ask the container to run ``echo`` command in this shell as follows:

 .. code::

    $ singularity run library://alpine echo "hello"
    hello

-Because {Singularity} runscripts are evaluated shell scripts, arguments can behave slightly differently than in Docker/OCI runtimes, if they contain expressions that have special meaning to the shell.
+Because {Singularity} runscripts are evaluated shell scripts, arguments can behave slightly differently than in Docker/OCI runtimes, in the event that they contain expressions that have special meaning to the shell.
 Here is an illustrative example: